-The risks which are specifically covered by this approach include, without being limited to, risks of:

-- a) loss of documents evidencing title of assets of the Company; - b) misrepresentations or misleading statements made to the Company or its investors; - c) acts, errors or omissions resulting in a breach of:

-- i) legal and regulatory obligations; - ii) duty of skill and care towards the Company and its investors; - iii) fiduciary duties; - iv) obligations of confidentiality; - v) the terms of the Instrument of Incorporation; - vi) terms of appointment of the ACD by the Company; - d) failure to establish, implement and maintain appropriate procedures to prevent dishonest, fraudulent or malicious acts; - e) improperly carried out valuation of assets or calculation of share prices; - f) losses arising from business disruption, system failures, failure of transaction processing or process management.

-Subject to the FCA Rules, the ACD may delegate certain of its functions.
-Accordingly:

-- a) the ACD has delegated the provision of investment management services to the Investment Manager; and - b) the ACD has delegated certain administrative functions to the Registrar, the Administrator and the Fund Accountant.
+- qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules. - 9.1.12 The risks which are specifically covered by this approach include, without being limited to, risks of: - (a) loss of documents evidencing title of assets of the Company; - (b) misrepresentations or misleading statements made to the Company or its investors; - (c) acts, errors or omissions resulting in a breach of: - (d) legal and regulatory obligations; - (e) duty of skill and care towards the Company and its investors; - (f) fiduciary duties; - (g) obligations of confidentiality; - (h) the terms of the Instrument of Incorporation; - (i) terms of appointment of the ACD by the Company; - (j) failure to establish, implement and maintain appropriate procedures to prevent dishonest, fraudulent or malicious acts; - (k) improperly carried out valuation of assets or calculation of share prices; - (I) losses arising from business disruption, system failures, failure of transaction processing or process management. - 9.1.13 Subject to the FCA Rules, the ACD may delegate certain of its functions.
+Accordingly: - (a) the ACD has delegated the provision of investment management services to the Investment Manager; and - (b) the ACD has delegated certain administrative functions to the Registrar, the Administrator and the Fund Accountant.